-There are approximately 770 ski areas in North America and approximately 480 in the United States, ranging from small ski area operations that service day skiers to large resorts that attract both day skiers and destination resort guests looking for a comprehensive vacation experience.
+There are approximately 760 ski areas in North America and approximately 475 in the United States, ranging from small ski area operations that service day skiers to large resorts that attract both day skiers and destination resort guests looking for a comprehensive vacation experience.
 One of the primary ski industry statistics for measuring performance is "skier visit," which represents a person utilizing a ticket or pass to access a mountain resort for any part of one day, and includes both paid and complimentary access.
-During the 2010/2011 ski season, combined skier visits for all the United States ski areas were approximately 61.0 million and all North American skier visits were approximately 80.0 million.
-Our ski resorts had 7.0 million skier visits during the 2010/2011 ski season, or approximately 11.5% of United States skier visits, and an approximate 9.0% share of the North American market's skier visits.
+During the 2011/2012 ski season, combined skier visits for all the United States ski areas were approximately 51.0 million and all North American skier visits were approximately 69.3 million.
+Our ski resorts had 6.1 million skier visits during the 2011/2012 ski season, or approximately 12.0% of United States skier visits, and an approximate 9.0% share of the North American market's skier visits.

 Our Colorado ski resorts appeal to both day skiers and destination guests due to the resorts' proximity to Colorado's Front Range (Denver/Colorado Springs/Boulder metropolitan areas), accessibility from several airports, including Denver International Airport and Eagle County Airport, and the wide range of amenities available at each resort.
 Colorado has 29 ski areas, six of which are considered "Front Range Destination Resorts," including all of our Colorado resorts, catering to both the Colorado Front Range and destination-skier markets.
-All Colorado ski resorts combined recorded approximately 12.3 million skier visits for the 2010/2011 ski season with skier visits at our Colorado ski resorts totaling 5.3 million, or approximately 43.0% of all Colorado skier visits for the 2010/2011 ski season.
+All Colorado ski resorts combined recorded approximately 11.0 million skier visits for the 2011/2012 ski season with skier visits at our Colorado ski resorts totaling 4.9 million, or approximately 44.0% of all Colorado skier visits for the 2011/2012 ski season.

 Lake Tahoe, which straddles the border of California and Nevada, is a major skiing destination less than 100 miles from Sacramento and Reno and approximately 200 miles from San Francisco, drawing skiers from the entire California market and making it a convenient destination for both day skiers and destination guests.
-Heavenly, located near the South Shore of Lake Tahoe, and Northstar-at-Tahoe, located near the North Shore of Lake Tahoe, are popular year-round vacation destinations, featuring extensive summer attractions in addition to their winter sports offerings.
-Heavenly and Northstar-at-Tahoe are proximate to both the Reno/Tahoe International Airport and the Sacramento International Airport.
+Heavenly located near the South Shore of Lake Tahoe, Northstar, located near the North Shore of Lake Tahoe, and Kirkwood, located about 35 miles southwest of South Lake Tahoe are popular year-round vacation destinations, featuring extensive summer attractions in addition to their winter sports offerings.
+Heavenly, Northstar and Kirkwood are proximate to both the Reno/Tahoe International Airport and the Sacramento International Airport.
 California and Nevada have 33 ski areas.
-Our Lake Tahoe resorts had 1.7 million skier visits for the 2010/2011 ski season, capturing approximately 22.0% of California's and Nevada's approximately 7.8 million total skier visits for the 2010/2011 ski season.
+Our Lake Tahoe resorts (including Kirkwood from the date of acquisition of April 12, 2012) had 1.3 million skier visits for the 2011/2012 ski season, capturing approximately 22.0% of California's and Nevada's approximately 5.8 million total skier visits for the 2011/2012 ski season.